 Another tool I wish I had gotten sooner is the Ridgid Pneumatic Nail Gun, for installing those custom cut trim and quarter round mentioned above.
 I didn't realize how much time I was wasting hammering in ring shank panel nails by hand (putting up trim and wall paneling) until I got this awesome nail gun.
 Makes everything go so fast!
 (You'll need a compressor to run this tool, this is the one that I use.)

 The Rockwell Sonicrafter Oscillating Tool is an absolute must-have if you're going to be renovating a vintage trailer or anything like that.
 I wasted so much time and effort trying to surgically remove damaged parts of the COMET and the Beemer before I got this tool.
 It makes the job SO MUCH EASIER, it is the single best thing to have if you're re-doing a trailer.
 Absolutely worth the investment, because you can use it for sanding and a hundred other purposes too.
 I went ahead and got the "kit" version, which comes with a lot of good accessories for the money.

 When you have the right tools, everything is possible.
 I used to get so frustrated trying to do projects in my garage, but once you have the right tools, you can really do anything.

-(Full disclosure: some of the links on this post are affiliate links, which means that if you buy something I recommend, I get a small commission, at no extra cost to you.
-I always give only my honest opinion, this type of thing just allows me to keep the blog up and running!
-Thanks!).
+(Disclosure: some of the links on this post are affiliate links, which means that if you buy something I recommend, I get a small commission, at no extra cost to you.
+Thank you!).